 More people in the United States become diagnosed with skin cancer than with any other type of cancer.
-Patients benefit from early detection and treatment by visiting the team at Crane Dermatology.
+Patients benefit from early detection and treatment by visiting the team at Atlantic Dermatology.
 They help people of all ages in Wilmington, North Carolina, by screening for and treating skin cancer.
 Call today or book online to receive expert information and care when it comes to melanoma and other skin cancers.

 The statistics on skin cancer are sobering.
 One in five people will develop skin cancer by the time they reach 70 years of age, and the incidences of nonmelanoma skin cancers have increased by 77% from 1994 to 2014.